jhaskinsjr/nebula/README.md

 is handled by its own process, all the code for each step is self-contained, making it easier to reason about.

-Bergamot is comprised of five Python files
-(see: pipelines/bergamot/implementation/), four of which contain fewer than 150 lines of code.
+Bergamot, for instance, is comprised of five Python files (see: pipelines/bergamot/implementation/), four of which contain fewer than 150 lines of code.
 The lone standout is execute
 (see: pipelines/bergamot/implementation/execute.py) which, despite handling